costacode/upload-files/README.md

 -   Build once for (ready for **_Production_**):
     -   `$ npm run build`
-    -   Open `public/index.html` through the local webserver
+    -   Open `assets/index.html` through the local webserver

 *   Hot reloading via webpack dev server:
     -   `$ npm start`
     -   Point your browser to http://localhost:3000/, page hot reloads automatically when there are changes

-### What's happening when you run `npm start`?
+### What's happening when you run `npm start` or `npm run build`?

-Webpack serves your app in memory when you run `npm start`.
-No physical files are written.
-When the app is built using `npm run build`, physical files are generated to `/assets` folder and the app is served from `/assets`.
+When the app is built using `npm start` or `npm run build`, physical files are generated to `/assets` folder and the app is served from `/assets`.
+We are using webpack WriteFilePlugin to enable this on dev.

-### How is Sass being processed?
+### Now, how is Sass being processed?

 We're handling it differently in DEV vs PROD.